Polynomial-order oscillations in geometric discrepancy: Introduction

 On the other hand, our second method provides a direct construction.
 This employs harmonic analysis techniques and subtle geometric estimates on the Fourier transform of sets.
 We obtain prescribed polynomial-order oscillations in the range $N^\alpha$ with $\alpha\in(2/5,1/2)$, and state our second result as follows. \begin{thm} Let $\left\{\alpha_i\right\}_{i\in\mathbb{N}}$ be in $(2/5,1/2)$, let $\left\{\varepsilon_i\right\}_{i\in\mathbb{N}}$ be in $(0,\varepsilon]$ for some small positive $\varepsilon$, and let $\left\{q_i\right\}_{i\in\mathbb{N}}$ be positive integers.
 Then there exists a planar convex body $C$ and an increasing sequence $\left\{ N_i\right\}_{i\in\mathbb{N}}\subset\mathbb{N}$ such that, for every $i\in\mathbb{N}$, it holds

 \end{thm} The second method involves constructing the boundary of $C$ “by hand”; as we will see, it suffices to design the boundary only in a small neighbourhood of a point, while leaving the remaining part as $\mathcal{C}^2$.
+Moreover, we note that we can alternate exponents within the same range as in Theorem~\ref{BT2}.

-These two results settle the first examples of sets for which the optimal \textit{h.q.d.} does not exhibit an order of growth.
-Interestingly, if one further considers rotations in the averaging process (therefore, averaging over the whole group of affine transformations), it is a classic result of Beck~\cite{MR0906524} that one always obtains an order of growth of $N^{1/2}$.
+To the best of our knowledge, these two results settle the first examples of sets for which the optimal \textit{h.q.d.} has prescribed stationary orders of growth.
+Interestingly, if one further considers full rotations in the averaging process (that is, averaging over the whole similarity group), it is a classical result, obtained independently by Beck~\cite{MR0906524} and Montgomery~\cite[Ch.~6]{MR1297543}, that one always obtains an order of growth of $N^{1/2}$.
 The reader may consult a recent work by Gennaioli and the author \cite{beretti2024fouriertransformbvfunctions} for further details on the interplay between discrepancy and geometric measure theory.

 In the pages that follow, Section~\ref{S1} contains the implicit geometric construction that leads to Theorem~\ref{main1}, while Section~\ref{S2} contains the direct construction that proves Theorem~\ref{main2}.
 In particular, the proof of Theorem~\ref{main2} requires different techniques to establish lower and upper bounds, and therefore, these are treated in distinct subsections.